pattisoj/jpString/README.md

 jpString.initial(string, capital);
 ```

-It takes in two arguments; a string of any length and a capitalization boolean.
+It takes in two arguments; a string of any length and a boolean.

 If capital is set to true every initial will be capitalized.
 If capital is set to false every initial will be set to lower case.